 The Refugee Mental Health Program at Jewish Family Service provides a holistic approach in providing accessible mental health services for underserved

 refugees who have resettled in Colorado.

-The program is staffed with highly skilled, culturally aware psychotherapists, who specialized in treating people from diverse backgrounds with
+The program is staffed with highly skilled, culturally aware psychotherapists, who specialize in treating people from diverse backgrounds with

 mental health needs.
-The psychotherapists work as a team, (link to a new Meet our Refugee Mental Health Therapists page or put “module” with faces and links to bios somewhere on this page) as well as in collaboration with other organizations in the community to provide wrap-around services for refugees, thus addressing their physical and emotional needs.
+The psychotherapists work as a team, as well as in collaboration with other organizations in the community to provide wrap-around services for refugees, thus addressing their physical and emotional needs.
 We accept most insurance plans, including Medicaid.